deepjavalibrary/djl/mxnet/jnarator/README.md

 ## Overview

-This module is a tool that used by Deep Java Library (DJL) to generate JNA code that used to call Native C_API.
+This module is used by the Deep Java Library (DJL) project to generate Java Native Access (JNA) code.
+This code is used to call Native
+C_API.

-Most of C API call requires developer write code to convert java data type to C data type.
+Most C API calls require developers to write code to convert from the Java data type to the C data type.
-The goal of this module is to generate the mapping code based in C header file.
+The goal of this module is to generate the mapping code based on the C header file.

-This module's output is a jar file that can be executed from command line.
+This module's output is a .jar file that can be executed from the command line.
-It takes a list of C header files, and optional a data type mapping file.
+It takes a list of C header files and, optionally, a data type mapping file.

-jnarator module uses antlr to create a customized C language parser, the parser read the C header file, and parse it into a AST tree.
-Then the code in this module walk through the tree find C API calls and generate corresponding Java methods.
+The jnarator module uses antlr to create a customized C language parser.
+This parser reads the C header file, and parses it into an AST tree.
+The module then walks through the tree to find C API calls and generates their corresponding Java methods.

-Here is how we use this module in mxnet module:
+The following example demonstrates how to use this module in the MXNet module:

 ```
 task jnarator(dependsOn: ":jnarator:jar") {